Skip to content

 The strategy ID gets an _optimized suffix and is saved as a new strategy.
 The original strategy is left untouched.

-forge optimize sensitivity
+alpha-forge optimize sensitivity

 Sweep around an optimized parameter set and measure how much the metric changes with small perturbations.
 Useful for quantifying overfitting risk.